-EBSCOhost is not a database – it is the name of the search interface.
-This page identifies and groups the EBSCOhost Databases so you can use them more efficiently.
-Learn how to find a particular resource again by using Permalinks in EBSCOhost databases.
-Go to the Text to Speech box on the Accessibility page to learn about this feature.
+EBSCOhost is not a single database – it is the name of the search interface.
+Thigpen Library has several EBSCOhost databases.
+This page identifies and groups these databases so you can use them more efficiently.
+Learn how to find a particular article again by using the Permalink or the Cite tool.

-The database OmniFile Full Text Mega (H.W.
-Wilson) is a general interest database that cover many topics.
+OmniFile Full Text Mega (H.W.
+Wilson) is a general interest database that covers many topics.

 The Permalink tool provides a permanent link to the selected article.
 This link is different than the one in your browser search bar.
 The search bar link is temporary and will not get you back to the article or book.